 Before the TSH test, there were four previous ways of diagnosing underactive thyroid or hypothyroidism.
 Each new test replaced the previous one.
 Now modern medicine is beyond the fifth generation of TSH tests, and sadly this is the only test that many doctors use to monitor or screen for thyroid function.
 Over the years with each new test, doctors realized they missed many cases where in fact people did have an underactive thyroid.
-In 2002, the American Academy of Clinical Endocrinologists reported that anyone with a TSH level under 3 should be given therapy for underactive thyroid or hypothyroidism.
+In 2002, the American Academy of Clinical Endocrinologists reported that anyone with a TSH level over 3 should be given therapy for underactive thyroid or hypothyroidism.
 They reported that a potential 13 million Americans had an underactive thyroid that was not being addressed because labs were being misinterpreted.
 Despite this, most labs still have a normal range for TSH that goes up to between 4.5 and 5.5.
 If the thyroid is underactive because the hypothalamus is suppressed, the TSH test may appear to be normal, or even show an overactive thyroid.

 Two studies were done by Dr. G.R.
 Skinner and his associates in the UK, patients who were thought to have an underactive thyroid (hypothyroidism) had their blood levels of thyroid hormone checked.
 The vast majority of them technically had normal thyroid blood tests according to the lab values, but these lab values did not match up with their symptoms.
 Dr. Skinner did another study in which the patients with normal blood tests who had symptoms of an underactive thyroid (those who your doctor would likely say had a normal thyroid and would not need therapy) were prescribed thyroid hormone.
 A fascinating thing happened, the large majority of patients, despite being considered to have a normal thyroid, had their symptoms improve upon taking thyroid hormone at an average dosage of 100 to 120 micrograms a day.
 These studies were published in the British Medical Journal.